IBM/spectrum-installs/conductor/2.4.1/README.md

 ##### 4.4.2.1.
 Step by step
 1. Execute *prepare-host.sh* as root on all servers.
 2. Execute *install-host.sh* as root, on all servers if *INSTALL_TYPE=local* (starting with the master) or only on master if *INSTALL_TYPE=shared*.
-3. If *SSL=enabled* and self-signed certificates will be used, execute *update-SSL-host.sh* as root on all hosts starting with the master host.
+3. If *SSL=enabled* and self-signed certificates will be used, execute *update-ssl-host.sh* as root on all hosts starting with the master host.
 4. Execute *postinstall-host.sh* as root on all servers.
 5. To create User environment, execute *create-user-environment.sh* on master.
 It will create a user id, Anaconda instance, conda environment and Instance Group with Spark 2.4.3 and Jupyter notebook.
 At least 1 compute host with GPUs need to be available in the cluster in order to have GPU resource group configured.
 6. If there are multiple management nodes, the master candidates list need to be configured either from Conductor GUI or with this CLI: